-Taxpayers who itemize deductions on their federal income tax returns can deduct state and local real estate and personal property taxes as well as either income taxes or general sales taxes.
+Taxpayers who itemize deductions on their federal income tax returns can deduct state and local real estate and personal property taxes, as well as either income taxes or general sales taxes.
 The Tax Cuts and Jobs Act limits the total state and local tax deduction to $10,000.

-About one-third of tax filers opt to itemize deductions on their federal income tax returns (figure 1), and virtually all who do itemize claim a deduction for state and local taxes paid.
-High-income households are more likely than low- or moderate-income households to benefit from the SALT deduction.
-The amount of state and local taxes paid, the probability that taxpayers itemize their deductions, and the reduction in federal income taxes for each dollar of state and local taxes deducted all increase with income.
+Before the TCJA, about 30 percent of tax filers opted to itemize deductions on their federal income tax returns.
+Virtually all who itemized claimed a deduction for state and local taxes paid.
+High-income households were more likely than low- or moderate-income households to benefit from the SALT deduction.
+The amount of state and local taxes paid, the probability that taxpayers itemize deductions, and the reduction in federal income taxes for each dollar of state and local taxes deducted all increase with income.

-Although most high-income taxpayers claim a SALT deduction, the federal individual alternative minimum tax (AMT) limits or eliminates the benefit for many of them.
+Although most high-income taxpayers claimed a SALT deduction, the federal individual alternative minimum tax (AMT) limited or eliminated the benefit for many of them.
 The AMT is a parallel income tax system with fewer exemptions and deductions than the regular income tax as well as a narrower set of tax rates.
 Taxpayers potentially subject to the AMT must calculate their taxes under both the regular income tax and the AMT and pay the higher amount.
-Taxpayers cannot claim the SALT deduction when calculating their AMT liability, and under tax law prior to 2018, the disallowance of the deduction is the major reason why taxpayers are required to pay the AMT.
+Taxpayers cannot claim the SALT deduction when calculating their AMT liability, and under tax law prior to 2018, the disallowance of the deduction was the major reason why taxpayers were required to pay the AMT.

-Although some taxpayers in every state and the DC claim the deduction, taxpayers in states with a disproportional share of high-income taxpayers and relatively high state and local taxes are more likely to claim the deduction (figure 2).
-The percentage claiming the deduction ranged from 18 percent in South Dakota and West Virginia to 47 percent in Maryland.
-In general, a higher percentage of taxpayers in states in the Northeast and the West claimed the deduction than in states in other regions.
+Although some taxpayers in every state and DC claim the deduction, taxpayers in states with a disproportionate share of high-income taxpayers and relatively high state and local taxes are more likely to claim the deduction (figure 2).
+The percentage claiming the deduction ranged from 17 percent in West Virginia to 47 percent in Maryland in 2017.
+In general, a higher share of taxpayers in Northeast and West states claimed the deduction than in other regions.
 The average deduction claimed was also higher in those regions.

 Effects of the Deduction

-The SALT deduction provides an indirect federal subsidy to state and local governments by decreasing the net cost of nonfederal taxes to those who pay them.
-For example, if state income taxes increase by $100 for families claiming the SALT deduction on their federal returns who are in the 35 percent federal income tax bracket, the net cost to them is $65; that is, state taxes go up by $100, but federal taxes go down by $35.
+The SALT deduction provides state and local governments with an indirect federal subsidy by decreasing the net cost of nonfederal taxes for those who pay them.
+For example, if state income taxes increase by $100 for families in the 37 percent federal income tax bracket claiming the SALT deduction, the net cost to them is $63; that is, state taxes go up by $100, but federal taxes go down by $37.
 This federal tax expenditure encourages state and local governments to levy higher taxes (and, presumably, provide more services) than they otherwise would.
 It also encourages those entities to use deductible taxes in place of nondeductible taxes (such as selective sales taxes on alcohol, tobacco, and gasoline), fees, and other charges.

-Critics of the deduction argue that state and local taxes simply reflect payments for services provided by those jurisdictions and, as such, should be treated no differently than other forms of spending.
+Critics of the deduction argue that state and local taxes simply reflect payments for the services those jurisdictions provide and, as such, should be treated no differently than other spending.
 They also point to the uneven distribution of benefits across income groups and states.